I’m just stretching the WordPress muscles a few times to get used to it, so I thought that it would be best for me to set the tone …

 Trying to define what complex means, in terms of health need, is not easy.
 However, the closest approximation translated from the complexity lexicon suggests that; a person with complex needs will have a number of related factors that affect their typical life and those factors and the relationship between them, are sensitive to change over time.
 You cannot understand their whole life system from one perspective and their system will co-evolve as you interact with it.

 It’s not entirely controversial to suggest that our contemporary structures and processes are increasingly less able to cope with this inherent ambiguity.
 Fortunately, people and groups of people are themselves, complex adaptive systems and we’re doing what we do best.
-To deal with the increasingly complex and diverse demands, our clinicians are forming increasing complex and diverse methods of responding.
+To deal with the increasingly complex and diverse demands, our clinicians are forming increasingly complex relationships and diverse methods of responding.
 Recognising these new practices as legitimate and advocating their continued adaptation and development is becoming our biggest and most interesting challenge.

 For example, research undertaken within the NHS has sought to identify how multidisciplinary teams organise themselves to best meet the needs of their patients.
 This basic observational work, which included filming multidisciplinary teams going about their daily activities, has highlighted the wide range of structures and relationships that are deployed under the umbrella term of ‘MDT’.